ulkumeteriz/Fisher-LDF/README.md

-# Fisher-LDF
+# Fisher-LDF on CIFAR-10
-Fisher Linear Discriminant Function with Mahalanobis Distance as a classification metric
+The implementation of Fisher Linear Discriminant Function with Mahalanobis Distance as a classification metric.